News / Notices

 Peter Brennan - Crockernwell

-Peter and his wife Jane have lived in Crockernwell since 2002 and have two grown up children Tom and Ciaran.
-Peter was recently appointed Chief Executive of Hospiscare, a local charity that delivers end-of-life care to terminally ill patients across Exeter, Mid and East Devon.
+Peter and his wife Jane have lived in Crockernwell since 2002 and have two grown up "men" Tom and Ciaran.
+Peter is a business consultant working with a number of local businesses.
 Originally from Leicester, Peter’s career brought him to Devon in 2002 working as Group Managing Director of the Vapormatic business in Exeter, a subsidiary of Deere & Company Inc. (John Deere).
 Peter has worked successfully in complex and highly regulated industry sectors, building partnerships and collaborative relationships in the UK and globally.
 Peter has diplomas in both Mechanical Engineering and Management and gained his MBA from Exeter University in 2012.

 you can contact Peter on To follow